The Branching Dialogue Nightmare: Why Your First Dialogue System Will Fail (And How to Fix It)

 For prototyping and planning, start with a whiteboard or Figma to map out your dialogue structure.
 Get the architecture right before worrying about implementation.

 For implementation, StoryFlow Editor was built specifically to solve these problems.
-The Blueprint-style visual node editor matches how game developers think about branching narratives, it integrates with your Git workflow through text-based storage, and the HTML export means you can test dialogue independently from your game engine.
+The Blueprint-style visual node editor matches how game developers think about branching narratives, it integrates with your Git workflow through text-based storage, and the HTML export means you can easily share and test your interactive stories independently from your game engine.
 If you're coming from Unreal Engine, the interface will feel immediately familiar.

 Conclusion: The Nightmare is Optional